-Each student will also need to purchase two Harvard Business Cases for case study assignments.
+Each student will also need to purchase one case for the case study.

 3. Learning Outcomes

 Upon successful completion of this course, the student should be able to:

 (a) Describe different types of technological changes and innovation.

 - (b) Apply the knowledge of technological changes and innovation to real-world business practices. - (c) Analyze business situations at various levels of management to create and capture value. - (d) Evaluate the tradeoffs associated with technological innovation.